ScarSchool/Maths/MathJaxIntro.md

 For more descriptive documentation and more functionality visit: https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference

+If you are viewing this in Visual Studio Code I highly recommend installing this Extension from the marketplace:
+`shd101wyy.markdown-preview-enhanced`

 ## general resources / most handy things
 $$\sum_{i=0}^n i^2 = \frac{(\Omega^2+n)(2n+1)}{6}$$